brimdata/zed/beacon/README.md

 # Beacon Analysis on the zql and zng

-Zng and zq provides a flexible and powerful foundation for security analytics.
-In addition to the zeek- and suricata-specific UX in the brim app, zql can be used to analyze security aspects of network and endpoint data along with cloud telemetry data to provide insights into beaconing, dns infiltration, and other related security concepts.
+Zql and zng provide a flexible and powerful foundation for security analytics.
+In addition to its use exploring zeek- and suricata-specific UX in the brim app, zql can be used to analyze security aspects of network and endpoint data along with cloud telemetry data to provide insights into beaconing, dns infiltration, and other related security concepts.

-> This directory contains working notes on how zql/zng solves beaconing and related
-> analytics challenges.
-We will migrate the concepts worked out here into
-> reusable building blocks integrated into zq, zdl, the brim app, etc.
+This directory contains working notes on how zql solves beaconing and related analytics challenges.
+We plan to migrate the concepts worked out here into reusable building blocks integrated into zq, zdl, the brim app, etc.

 ## RITA